Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount

 Pay attention to the contents of your fridge

 Be aware of use by dates.
 Best before dates are just that, quality control dates.
 Use by dates are there for your safety.
 By checking your fridge regularly you can avoid waste and also work any food that needs to be used into a meal plan.

 I make sure that I store items correctly.
-I tend to use storage containers to help me keep leftovers and raw items stored safely.
-Storage containers are handy as if I have leftovers, or an item I won’t use, I can just transfer it to the freezer and label the top of it.
-Also they are reusable and I have used some of mine literally 100s of times now.
+I tend to use *storage containers to help me keep leftovers and raw items stored safely. *Storage containers are handy as if I have leftovers, or an item I won’t use, I can just transfer it to the freezer and label the top of it.
+They are reusable and I have used some of mine literally 100s of times now.